-This upcoming summer of 2018, I will return to Vancouver, BC (tenth consecutive year), Portland, OR (eighth year) Toronto, ON (seventh year) and Bloomington, IN (fifth year), to offer coaching-intensive, 12-day long, opera workshops.
+This upcoming summer of 2019, I will return to Portland, OR (ninth year) Bloomington, IN (sixth year), and relocating my Canadian workshops to Minneapolis nad Austin to offer coaching-intensive, 12-day long, opera workshops.
 At the conclusion of each workshop, following a dress rehearsal with each cast, the culmination is a trio of concert version performances with subtitles.

 The mission of these workshops is to expose singers to the rigors of thorough musical awareness to the degree, that they could apply this technique to approaching other operatic roles and arias.
 They will be further armed and equipped to tackle auditions and competitions, enhancing their hireability.

 Specific details about application procedure, fees, and up to date role availability all can be found on each of the Facebook Group Pages under the File Tab.
 Role tuition ranges from $350 - $999.

 Humperdinck's Hänsel und Gretel.
 May 19th - May 30th, 2020, Bloomington, IN

 Mozart's Don Giovanni, June 2nd - June 13th, 2020.
 Minneapolis, MN

 Mozart's Die Zauberflöte, July 14th - July 26th, 2020.
 Portland, OR.

 Dvorak's Rusalka, July 28th - August 9th, 2020.
 Austin TX.